dashuser33/darkcoin-client/README.md

 ### Why build this?

 We don't necessarily need to have a single API/library.
 Different devs prioritize different things.
-This library focuses on correctness enforcing thru type safety provided by Typescript, with explicit functions rather a thin proxy over the RPC api.
+This library focuses on correctness enforcing through type safety provided by Typescript, with explicit functions rather a thin proxy over the RPC API.

 ### Why this name?

-There was already dashd-client and dash-client.
+There was already `dashd-client` and `dash-client`.
 We might change it if enough people think it should.

 ### Why the method I am looking for is not present?